-Buescher State Park offers more diversity than Bastrop’s and its forest grows more oaks and cedars.
+Buescher State Park offers more plant diversity than Bastrop’s, and its forest grows more oaks and cedars.
 Buescher State Park is further away from downtown Bastrop and closer to Smithville.
 It is also one of the top things to do in Bastrop, Texas.

 What to do at Buescher State Park

 Visitors will find 6 miles of hiking trails.
-For cyclists, the 12-mile road connecting the state parks is a popular route with shade and small hills.
+The 12-mile road connecting the state parks is a popular route for cyclists with shade and small hills.

 Buescher State Park Lake is 30 acres.
 Visitors can rent a canoe at the visitor center by the hour or fish with the park’s loaner gear.
 Texas State Parks don’t require fishing licenses.

 Camping in Buescher State Park

 Centered around its lake, campers will find walk-in, tent and RV sites.
 Additionally, Buescher offers screened shelters, premium shelters, and mini-cabins.
-Restrooms with flush toilets and showers are located in each of three camping loops.
+Restrooms with flush toilets and showers are located in each of the three camping loops.
 Campsites start at $15.

-Screen shelters feature screen on all sides and include a table and overhead light.
+Screen shelters feature screens on all sides, including a table and overhead light.
 Premium shelters offer solid wood walls and more privacy, though no beds.
 Outside campers will find fire pits and picnic tables at both types of shelters.
 Screen shelters start at $25.

 The mini-cabins offer a/c and heat along with a microwave and mini-refrigerator.
-Each is outfitted with a pair of bunk beds and interior table.
+Each is outfitted with a pair of bunk beds and an interior table.
 Mini-cabins are $85 a night.

 Located at 100 Park Rd.
 1E.
 Day-use adult admission (12+) is $5.